docsifyjs/docsify/docs/write-a-plugin.md

       // ...
     });

-    // Invoked on each page load before new markdown is transformed to HTML
+    // Invoked on each page load before new markdown is transformed to HTML.
-    // Call next(markdown) for asynchronous tasks
+    // See beforeEach() documentation for asynchronous tasks. hook.beforeEach(function (markdown) {
-    hook.beforeEach(function (markdown, next) {
       // ...
       return markdown;
     });

-    // Invoked on each page load after new markdown has been transformed to HTML
+    // Invoked on each page load after new markdown has been transformed to HTML.
-    // Call next(html) for asynchronous tasks
+    // See afterEach() documentation for asynchronous tasks. hook.afterEach(function (html) {
-    hook.afterEach(function (html, next) {
       // ...
       return html;
     });